I get commissions for purchases made through links in this post.

 HostGator provides the best web hosting on the Internet, but what separates them from other web hosting sites?
 Their prices.
 They provide the most competitive prices.
 But the best news is once in a while, they provide a tremendous deal for new customers.

 Previously known as Sony Vegas Pro, this is my primary tool for creating videos personally and professionally.
 The awesome part about this software is that it was built using .NET (check out a sample piece of code).
-With the software under new management (MAGIX), they sometimes provide great deals on some extraordinary software.
+With the software under new management (MAGIX), they provide great deals on some extraordinary software.

 When I give out my MOO business cards, I've received nothing but compliments on the design and sturdiness of them.
 Lately, MOO cards have been sending out some great deals and even when they don't, you still make out with a great product.